-PLEASE NOTE: On 1 July 2019, the Aged Care Quality and Safety Commission (Commission) commenced assessment and monitoring against the new Aged Care Quality Standards (Quality Standards).
+PLEASE NOTE: From 1 July 2019, the Aged Care Quality and Safety Commission (Commission) began assessing and monitoring quality of care and services against the new Aged Care Quality Standards (Quality Standards).

 To support care providers to implement the Quality Standards, please visit our Transitioning to the Quality Standards page.